 1. PURPOSE OF AGREEMENT

-The purpose of this Agreement is to set forth the terms and conditions under which City-funded transit service will be operated on specified routes as outlined in Exhibits A and B, which are incorporated herein and made a part of this Agreement by this reference.
+The purpose of this Agreement is to set forth the terms and conditions under which City-funded transit service will be operated and incorporates, as if fully set forth in this Agreement, Exhibits A and B.

 2. COUNTY’S RESPONSIBILITIES

-2.1 The County will provide transit service in accordance with the service identified in Exhibits A and B, pursuant to which the City will pay the fully allocated cost of the service hours as defined in Section 5 of this Agreement.
-The Parties agree that transit service to be provided will be consistent with the County’s Transit Service Guidelines and/or the City’s Transit Master Plan, including any potential partnership services with other cities that partner with the City.
-Metro Transit will adhere to KCC Section 28.94.020 which requires King County Council approval of major service changes.
+2.1 The County will provide transit service in accordance with the service identified in Exhibit A, pursuant to which the City will pay the fully allocated cost of the service hours as defined in Section 5 of this Agreement.
+During the duration of this Agreement, the County acknowledges that the City may enter into regional partnership agreements with other entities to purchase additional transit service from the County.
+The Parties agree that transit service to be provided under this Agreement and any regional partnership agreements will be consistent with the King County Metro Transit Service Guidelines ("Service Guidelines") and/or the City’s Transit Master Plan.
+Metro Transit will adhere to KCC Section 28.94.020, which requires King County Council approval of major service changes.

 2.2 The County will manage the service in accordance with its regular procedures and as may be further specified in this Agreement.
 The Parties understand and agree that the transit service referenced herein will be open to the general public.

-2.3 The County will include the transit service provided for under this Agreement in its annual route performance monitoring consistent with Metro Transit’s adopted Strategic Plan and Service Guidelines that currently include the following two standard indicators:
+2.3 The County will include the transit service provided for under this Agreement in its annual route performance monitoring consistent with Metro Transit’s Strategic Plan and Service Guidelines that currently include the following two standard indicators:

 Rides per platform hour;